rodrigoffonseca/VMwareHorizonScripts/README.md

 26. Click Next and then Finish to complete the certificate import.
 27. Now open the Command Prompt (CMD) and run this command: certlm.msc
-28. It will open the Cert manager snapin
+28. It will open the Cert manager snap-in
 29. Go to Personal, Certificates, and you will be able to locate a certificate with the same FQDN name you defined in Step 3.

 ![certimport3](/Images/certimport3.PNG)